 (2) Without limiting the generality of section 40(6), the failure of a private practitioner to comply with a requirement made by the Director pursuant to subsection (1) shall be a ground for the removal of his name from the panel of names prepared pursuant to that section.

-[Section 63A inserted by No. 113 of 1978 s.
+[Section 63A inserted: No. 113 of 1978 s.
 11.]

 64. Secrecy